CorazonneTNgarandi/ICE1-BlankApp-CN-TS/README.md

 The hardest part was setting up Expo CLI due to Node version issues.
 I fixed it by using the recommended `npx` commands instead of the global CLI.

+Check the assets file for screenshots of the working code